nightmode/feri/docs/advanced/api/shared.md

 Type: `object`

-The default language object that is a fallback in case a value in shared.language.loaded is not available.
+The default language fallback object in case a value in shared.language.loaded is not available.

 ## shared.language.display